hinn254/hinn254/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with others
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to football
+- ⚡ Fun fact: I love football
 - You can check my latest youtube videos below

 ### Connect with me: